AmaanSayyad/APT-Casino-Flow/README.md

 ### How FROTH Enhances Gaming

-**Gaming Applications**: $FROTH serves as an in-game currency, reward mechanism, and staking asset for enhanced casino experiences.
+**Gaming Applications**: $FROTH serves as an in-game currency, reward mechanism, and staking asset for casino experiences.

 **Social/Community Tools**: Create platforms for $FROTH holders to interact, compete, and collaborate in exclusive casino communities.